nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h2>Everything Is a Number</h2>

 <h3>Hardware Representations</h3>

-First and foremost, as far as the computer is concerned, there is no way to move “past numbers” because to the computer, everything is a number.
+To the computer everything is a number.
 A computer stores everything as a series of 0’s and 1’s.
 Each 0 or 1 is called a bit, and there are many ways to interpret these bits.
 This is where types come in.
-A type is a programming language construct that specifies both a size and an interpretation of a series of bits stored in a computer.
+A _type_ is a programming language construct that specifies both a size and an interpretation of a series of bits stored in a computer.
 For example, the type for working with integers is an int, whose size is typically 32 bits and whose interpretation is an integer number directly represented in binary.

 __Binary Numbers:__

-Before we delve into how to represent numbers in binary, let us briefly discuss the decimal system, which should be familiar to all of us.
-A decimal number is a number represented in base 10, in which there are 10 possible values for each digit (0–9).
-When these digits are concatenated to make strings of numbers, they are interpreted column by column.
-Beginning at the far right and moving to the left, we have the 1’s column, the 10’s column, the 100’s column, and so forth.
-The number 348, for example, has 8 ones, 4 tens, and 3 hundreds.
-The value of each column is formed by taking the number 10 and raising it to increasing exponents.
-The ones column is actually 10^{0}=1, the tens column is 10^{1}=10, the hundreds column is 10^{2}=100, and so forth.
-When we see a number in base 10, we automatically interpret it using the process shown in the figure below, without giving it much thought.
+Similarity between binary numbers and decimal numbers is shown below:

 <img src="../1.
 Programming Fundamentals/images/Binary_Numbers.png">